-The Morgan Library & Museum announces a one-year fellowship in rare book conservation, renewable for a second year.
-The purpose of the fellowship is to provide an emerging book conservator with a mentored post-graduate opportunity, working under the guidance of an experienced staff of book and paper conservators.
-Projects of progressive complexity will develop decision-making and treatment skills as applied to the preservation, repair, rebinding, exhibition and loan of bound materials, both printed and manuscript.
-The fellow will participate in all Thaw Center activities, including ongoing technical research and materials testing projects.
-The Thaw Conservation Center is a major resource in New York City for the conservation and technical study of bound materials.
+The Morgan Library & Museum announces a one-year post-graduate fellowship in rare book conservation with the possibility of renewal for a second term of eleven months.
+The fellowship will provide an emerging book conservator with a mentored post-graduate opportunity, working under the guidance of an experienced staff of book and paper conservators.
+Projects of progressive complexity will develop decision-making and treatment skills as applied to the preservation, repair, rebinding, exhibition, and loan of bound materials - both printed and manuscript.
+The fellow will participate in all Thaw Conservation Center activities, including treatment, documentation, technical studies and research, preventive conservation, and environmental monitoring.

-Applicants should submit a cover letter detailing their interest in the fellowship, including a statement of career goals and areas of particular interest, plus a curriculum vitae and list of references.
-These materials should be submitted electronically to email@example.com
+Applicants should submit a cover letter detailing their interest in the fellowship, including a statement of career goals and areas of special interest for research or treatment, plus a curriculum vitae and a list of three referees.

 Three letters of recommendation should be provided separately by the referees.
 All materials must be received by July 1, 2021.